Fiction: Fictionalization as a concept

 In the 1940 satirical film The Great Dictator, English actor and comedian Charlie Chaplin portrayed the eccentric despot Adenoid Hynkel, obvious to viewers at that time as a fictionalized version of Adolf Hitler and real events happening during the Second World War.

 The use of real events or real individuals as direct inspiration for imaginary events or imaginary individuals is known as fictionalization.
 The opposite circumstance, in which the physical world or a real turn of events seem influenced by past fiction, is commonly described by the phrase "life imitating art".
 The latter phrase is popularity associated with the Anglo-Irish fiction writer Oscar Wilde.

 The alteration of actual happenings into a fictional format, with this involving a dramatic representation of real events or people, is known as both fictionalization, or, more narrowly for visual performance works like in theatre and film, dramatization.
 According to the academic publication Oxford Reference, a work set up this way will have a "narrative based partly or wholly on fact but written as if it were fiction" such that "[f]ilms and broadcast dramas of this kind often bear the label 'based on a true story'."
 In intellectual research, evaluating this process is a part of media studies.

 Examples of prominent fictionalization in the creative arts include those in the general context of World War II in popular culture and specifically Nazi German leaders such as Adolf Hitler in popular culture and Reinhard Heydrich in popular culture.
-For instance, American actor and comedian Charlie Chaplin portrayed the eccentric despot Adenoid Hynkel in the 1940 satirical film The Great Dictator.
+For instance, British actor and comedian Charlie Chaplin portrayed the eccentric despot Adenoid Hynkel in the 1940 satirical film The Great Dictator.
 The unhinged, unintelligent figure fictionalized real events from the then ongoing Second World War, in a way that presented fascist individuals as humorously irrational and pathetic.
 Many other villains take inspiration from real people while having fictional accents, appearances, backgrounds, names, and so on.